alex-therapeutics/diga-api-client/docs/diga_api.md

 `nutzdaten` is the tricky field which contains verification or billing related information based on the `verfahren` value.
 `nutzdaten` are defined in an xml sheet which needs to be encrypted and encoded as byte array before sending the actual requests.
-The structure of the xml files are defined by `xsd` files which can be found in `src/main/resources` or downloaded [here](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/digitale_gesundheitsanwendungen/technische_anlagen_aktuell_7/DiGA_XSD_20201029.zip).
+The structure of the xml files are defined by `xsd` files which can be found in `src/main/resources` or downloaded from [gkv page](https://www.gkv-datenaustausch.de/leistungserbringer/digitale_gesundheitsanwendungen/digitale_gesundheitsanwendungen.jsp) as [attachment - DiGA-Abrechnungsschema (XSD) (ZIP)](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/digitale_gesundheitsanwendungen/technische_anlagen_aktuell_7/DiGA_XSD_20201029.zip).
 Examples for the data and additional details on the encryption are described in the following.

 # Request details